pulumi/pulumi/docs/design/tools.md

 Coconut inputs may include the following:

-* Nutfile (`Nut.yaml`): each instance of such a file describes a single outer Stack.
+* Cocofile (`Coconut.yaml`): each instance of such a file describes a single outer Stack.
-* DSL snippet: a Nutfile may execute "code as infrastructure" that produce pieces of the Stack.
+* DSL snippet: a Cocofile may execute "code as infrastructure" that produce pieces of the Stack.
-* Deployment assets: a Nutfile often references assets, like binary program files, that must get deployed.
+* Deployment assets: a Cocofile often references assets, like binary program files, that must get deployed.
-* Clusterfile (`Nutcluster.yaml`): each instance of such a file describes one or more Cluster environments.

 The collection of inputs effectively describe a desired state.
 In many use-cases, therefore, the desired "output" of the compilation process is not an artifact at all, but rather a series of actions that accomplish this desired state.